 Key Skills Opportunities for AI-savvy Project Managers

 Even if you are not thinking of pioneering AI or data science projects specifically, AI will become increasingly integrated into your project management software and tools.
-Having this prior knowledge, even at an elementary level, can help you bring the most out of the innovations for your team and projects.
+Having this prior knowledge, even on an elementary level, can help you bring the most out of the innovations for your team and projects.

 Data-driven decision making